What is the purpose of vSphere High Availability (HA)?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-The primary purpose of vSphere High Availability (HA) is to enable uninterrupted access to virtual machines in the event of hardware failures.
-When a host fails, vSphere HA automatically detects the failure and restarts the affected virtual machines on other available hosts in the cluster.
-This functionality is essential in maintaining service availability, as it minimizes downtime and ensures that critical workloads remain operational, even in the face of hardware issues.
+The purpose of vSphere High Availability (HA) is primarily to enable uninterrupted access to virtual machines in the event of hardware failures.
+When a host fails due to hardware malfunctions, vSphere HA automatically detects the failure and quickly restarts the affected virtual machines on other operational hosts within the cluster.
+This minimizes downtime and ensures that critical applications remain accessible, significantly enhancing the resilience of the virtualized environment.

 Subscribe